peterzheng98/RCompiler-Spec/src/macros-by-example.md

 ## Hygiene

 r[macro.decl.hygiene.intro]
 Macros by example have _mixed-site hygiene_.
-This means that [loop labels], [block labels], and local variables are looked up at the macro definition site while other symbols are looked up at the macro invocation site.
+This means that local variables are looked up at the macro definition site while other symbols are looked up at the macro invocation site.
 For example:

 ```rust
 let x = 1;